rust-lang/a-mir-formality/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Remove the items that do not apply. -->

-* I used an AI tool for research, autocomplete, or in other minimal ways agent
+* I used an AI tool for research, autocomplete, or in other minimal ways
 * The AI tool authored small parts of the code (e.g., autocomplete, comments)
 * The AI tool authored large parts of the code
 * The AI tool authored and opened this PR autonomously